MagnusThome/RejsaCAN-ESP32/Tips to setup IDE and get started/README.md

 https://github.com/MagnusThome/ESP32S3RET

-You can also look into these interesting ports for ESP32-S3 that might be useful, thanks to Pawel for his ports!
+You can also look into these interesting ports for ESP32-S3 that might be useful:

 https://github.com/pawelka/ESP32RET
 https://github.com/pawelka/esp32_can